Rick Scott, the first GOP voice of dissent regarding Trump's ballroom: 'We're $39 trillion in debt'

 National security vs. budgetary responsibility

-While Scott agrees that the work is necessary to protect the top brass of the government, he insists that the funds are already available outside the state apparatus.
-In a statement obtained by The Hill, the senator urged the opposition to allow the project to move forward without saddling citizens with the bill.
+Scott remarked that the work is necessary to protect the top brass of the government, and insisted that the funds are already available outside the state apparatus.
+In a statement obtained by The Hill, the senator called on Democrats to allow the project to move forward without saddling citizens with the bill.

-Originally, President Donald Trump's plan called for funding the new structure through donations.
-However, the urgency generated by the recent attempted attack at the Washington Hilton hotel has led other party members to propose a permanent, public funding avenue.
+Originally, President Donald Trump's plan called for the new structure to be funded through donations.
+However, the urgency generated by the recent attempted attack on the Washington Hilton hotel has led other party members to propose a permanent, public funding avenue.

 On the other side of the internal debate, Sen. Lindsey Graham (R-SC) is spearheading a legislative initiative to authorize the $400 million.

-Accompanied by Senators Katie Britt (R-AL) and Eric Schmitt (R-MO), Graham maintains that the project is much more than an event hall.
-The design includes an underground military facility and a strategic annex for the Secret Service, vital in cases of national emergency.
+Joined by Senators Katie Britt (R-AL) and Eric Schmitt (R-MO), Graham argues that the project is much more than an event hall.
+The design includes an subway military facility and a strategic annex for the Secret Service, vital in cases of national emergency.

-To mitigate the fiscal impact, proponents suggest offsetting costs with customs tariffs and national park user fees.
-Graham drew a distinction between what constitutes defense infrastructure and what constitutes interior decoration.
+To mitigate the fiscal impact, proponents suggest offsetting the costs with customs tariffs and use fees in national parks.
+Graham drew a distinction between what is defense infrastructure and what is interior decorating.

 "Underneath there will be a lot of military stuff.
 There will be a Secret Service annex and we'll pay for it by offsetting it with customs fees," Graham explained during a press conference.
 "Private donations can be used, but I think they should be used to buy [fine] china and things like that," he said.

 The Republican proposal seeks to ensure that the president and his Cabinet have an armored space within the White House grounds.
-According to Graham, the vulnerability shown in outside events is unacceptable.
+According to Graham, the vulnerability shown at outside events is unacceptable.

 Politics